rewtnull/gentoo-sources-compilation-helper/README.md

 	dracutopt

 	    dracut options.
 If you don't use initramfs, you can safely ignore this.
-Do NOT remove the default settings, but append any additional options instead.See DRACUT(8) for more information.
+Do NOT add --force and/or --kver options, since these are already hardcoded.
+See DRACUT(8) for more information on which options you can use.
 Renaming with the architecture setting is not supported, as dracut searches /lib/modules/<kernel version> for modules to be included in the initramfs

-	Default: "--force --kver"
+	Default: ""